We hope you had a happy Easter and we are so happy to have you all back.

 Encourage your child to feel confident with numbers.
-Take opportunities to practise mental maths in real life situations, for example, ask children to count an amount of cars they can see on the way to school and then add 10 or 100 to that number.
-Work out the coins needed to pay and calculate the change that should be given.
-Please practise 2, 5 and 10 multiplication tables and begin to learn 3 and 4.
-Remember, the children can always use Mathletics to consolidate their learning.
+Take opportunities to practise mental maths in real life situations, for example, ask children to count an amount of red coloured cars they can see on the way to school and then multiply it by the amount of blue coloured cars.
+Talk to children about fractions, particularly halves, quarters and thirds.
+Please practise 3, 4 and 8 multiplication tables.
+Remember, the children can always use Mathletics to consolidate their learning at home.

 Humanities – History/Geography:

 We have begun learning about our local area and the history behind it.
 You would be amazed at how many children in the class thought they lived in London when asked what county they live in.
 Waltham cross has an interesting history and we will be exploring the local area via short walks around the area and to local interesting landmarks.

 Religious Education and PSHE

 This term, the RE focus will be on Pentecost and how people religious and non –religious make the world a better place.
 Our school values and ethos are as usual being promoted through worship in both school and Church.
 Children will continue PSHE lessons focusing on managing feelings, behavior and thoughts as well making healthy friendships with others.